-It can be easy for the casual gamer to write off math games, whether for mobile or simple browser-based examples, all because they can be tarred with the “educational” brush.
+It can be easy for the casual gamer to write off math games, whether for android or ios mobile devices or simple browser-based examples, all because they can be tarred with the “educational” brush.
 Often if you hear that something is educational then the immediate assumption is that it’s not going to be as fun as a game that doesn’t involve you using a significant part of your logical brain.
 This is nonsense of course, with the proof to refute this assumption existing in the App Store and Google Play Store.
 There’s not an abundance of truly sensational maths mobile games however, which is why this article has highlighted only the apps that are truly worth your time regardless of your gaming background or mathematical ability.

 Here is a game that has a unique gameplay mechanic at its heart, with the main premise being that you have to drag the target number (located in the grey-coloured circles) across set tracks consisting of circles with a white background that also contain numbers.
 When you drag the larger target numbers over each circle, the number in the circle is subtracted from the number in the target circle.
 Your aim here is to get the target number to zero, though this is much easier said than done due to the increasingly challenging nature of the game’s 45 or so levels.

 It’s nice when a maths game can present an unique concept that can hook you in rather than just recycling the same equations or sum-based games with a slightly different aesthetic and an unoriginal idea – take this soccer maths equation game for example – resulting in disappointment.
 Sum Tracks has its concept and its minimalistic design going for it as well as its gently increasing difficulty and its accessibility.